dfki-ric-quantum/qec_pf_wang_landau/README.md

 Build:

 * cmake, 3.20 or newer
-* gcc 13 is tested, clang 17 should work.
-Newer versions of both as well. msvc should work as well, for recent versions
+* A C++ compiler that supports C++20, gcc 13 is tested, clang 17 should work.
+Newer versions of both as well. msvc should work, for recent versions, but was not tested
 * make or ninja should both be fine as generators

-Code is compiled for C++20 and CUDA architectures 80 (A100) and 86 (All Ampere cards, e.g. RTX A6000).
+Code is compiled for C++20 and CUDA architectures 60, which requires a NVIDIA Tesla P100 or GTX 10 series or any newer card.
+Older GPUs are not supported.

 ## Build